Time-domain reflectometer: Usage

 Time domain reflectometers are commonly used for in-place testing of very long cable runs, where it is impractical to dig up or remove what may be a kilometers-long cable.
 They are indispensable for preventive maintenance of telecommunication lines, as TDRs can detect resistance on joints and connectors as they corrode, and increasing insulation leakage as it degrades and absorbs moisture, long before either leads to catastrophic failures.
 Using a TDR, it is possible to pinpoint a fault to within centimetres.

 TDRs are also very useful tools for technical surveillance counter-measures, where they help determine the existence and location of wire taps.
 The slight change in line impedance caused by the introduction of a tap or splice will show up on the screen of a TDR when connected to a phone line.

 TDR equipment is also an essential tool in the failure analysis of modern high-frequency printed circuit boards with signal traces crafted to emulate transmission lines.
-By observing reflections, any unsoldered pins of a ball grid array device can be detected.
-Short circuited pins can also be detected in a similar fashion.
+Observing reflections can detect any unsoldered pins of a ball grid array device.
+Short-circuited pins can also be detected similarly.

 The TDR principle is used in industrial settings, in situations as diverse as the testing of integrated circuit packages to measuring liquid levels.
 In the former, the time domain reflectometer is used to isolate failing sites in the same.
 The latter is primarily limited to the process industry.